Celebrating the love for driving.

 When the traffic flows, it can feel like the roads are like rivers, and you are a drop in it.

-...in most cases, having congested roads result in more frustration than joy.
+...in most cases, having congested roads results in more frustration than joy.
 The issue with driving is that it is the best when very few do it, so it isn't sustainable in places with a dense population.
 There will always be someone cutting lanes without using mirrors and signals; some folks race ahead, some take it slowly, and the flow is ruined.
 The more drivers you add, the worse it gets.
 Jammed streets filled with noise and pollution, poor views = no fun.

 The dark side of roads in Colorado: Not much driving is to be done in these conditions.